aporeto-inc/gaia/doc/documentation.md

 Type: `string`

 The imageID of running in the endpoint.
-Available for instances and potentiallyother 3rd parties.
+Available for instances and potentially other 3rd parties.
 This can be the AMI ID in AWS or corresponding instance imageID in other clouds.

 ##### `productInfo`